Raptors tie team record with 11th straight win, beat Bulls

+“I’m not saying I wouldn’t want to play in the game, because it’s a special event, but I would rather play in the playoffs,” Davis said.

+“It just shows you what type of team this is,” Davis said.
+“We all love each other, we care for each other, and I wouldn’t want to be anywhere else, honestly.”

-Thaddeus Young fouled out with 21 points and Zach LaVine had 18 as the Bulls lost their third straight.
-Toronto swept Chicago for the third straight season.
+Thaddeus Young fouled out with 21 points and Zach LaVine had 18 as Toronto swept Chicago for the third straight season.

 Chandler Hutchison scored 17 points, and Ryan Arcidiacono and Coby White each had 12 for the Bulls, who are 8-18 on the road.